 Our first suggestion is the

-Zoo Med Cork Bark.
+Zoo Med Cork Bark, which is available on Amazon.
 Essentially, this item is a hollow log made from cork.
 It can be used for both decoration and enrichment in your snake’s vivarium.

-The product comes in two sizes – medium or large.
+This hollowed-out log is available in two sizes, medium or large.
 It can also be cut to any length, or cut in half lengthwise to form two half-rounds.
-You could even loosely cover one hole with artificial foliage, to provide a more secluded spot.
+You could even loosely cover one hole with artificial foliage in order to provide a more secluded spot.

-The main appeal of this item is that snakes can climb onto the top of it, and also explore inside it.
+The main appeal of this item is that snakes can climb onto the top of it, and also explore inside.
 Your snake might even use it as a hide.

-The only real downside of this product is that, as with all natural wood items, it’s difficult to clean.
-We recommend periodically baking it in the oven to kill any bacteria.
+The only downside of a hollow log is that it’s difficult to clean.
+This is because it’s 100% natural.
+We recommend occasionally baking it in the oven to kill any bacteria.

 2) Zilla Vertical Rock Cave

-Zilla Vertical Rock Cave.
+Zilla Vertical Rock Cave from Amazon.com.
 It’s a cave with a small entrance and a flat top, made to resemble a rock formation.

-It’s made out of a synthetic material, but looks very realistic, with painted mossy details.
+It’s made from synthetic material, but looks very realistic, with painted mossy details.
 This makes it easy to clean.
 As a bonus, because it’s manufactured, each piece will be the same.